mikolmogorov/Ragout/docs/USAGE.md

     genome_name.sequence_name

-In case you are working with *MAF* input you should not specify reference *FASTA* files.
+In case you are working with *MAF* input you should not specify *FASTA* files for references.
 All you need is to set *FASTA* for target genome (which will be used for output generation).